affjljoo3581/Expanda/README.md

 ```

 ## Build your first dataset
 Let's build **Wikipedia** dataset by using Expanda.
-First of all, install Expanda.
+First of all, install
+Expanda.
 ```console
 $ pip install expanda
 ```
-Next, create workspace to build dataset by running:
+Next, create a workspace to build dataset by running:
 ```console
 $ mkdir workspace
 $ cd workspace
 ```
-Then, download wikipedia dump file from [here](https://dumps.wikimedia.org/).
+Then, download Wikipedia dump file from [here](https://dumps.wikimedia.org/).
-In this example, we are going to test with [part of enwiki](https://dumps.wikimedia.org/enwiki/20200520/enwiki-20200520-pages-articles1.xml-p1p30303.bz2).
+In this example, we are going to test with [part of the wiki](https://dumps.wikimedia.org/enwiki/20200520/enwiki-20200520-pages-articles1.xml-p1p30303.bz2).
-Download the file through web browser, move to `workspace/src` and rename to
+Download the file through the browser, move to `workspace/src` and rename to
 `wiki.xml.bz2`.
 Instead, run below code:
 ```console
 $ mkdir src